Imperator: Rome

 Imperator: Rome is a 2019 grand strategy wargame developed by Paradox Development Studio and published by Paradox Interactive.
 It is a spiritual successor to Europa Universalis: Rome (2008).
 It received generally positive reviews from critics, however development and support for the game was suspended by May 2021, though occasional patches are still released.

 Gameplay

-The timeline of the game spans from to and includes the period of the Wars of the Diadochi and the establishment of the Roman Empire.
-The map spans from the Iberian Peninsula to India.
-As with most previous games from Paradox, all of the nations in the game are playable.
-The game advertises a variety of features, including character management, diverse population, new battle tactics, military traditions, different governmental types, barbarians and rebellions, trade, and provincial improvement.
+The timeline of the game spans from to and includes the period of the Wars of the Diadochi and the establishment of the Roman Empire; the map spans from the Iberian Peninsula to India.

+The player takes control over a nation on the map, that occupies manageable provinces and cities.
+Each province is assigned different religion and culture with their own unique bonuses, appearances and dialectal diversity.
+The player also has control over three main resources: gold, manpower and political influence, as well as minor resources - trade goods - like various foods, materials and items, engaged in trade.
+Each character, presented in the game, also has three unique stats: Martial, Finesse, Charisma and Zeal, all representing their effectiveness in a certain field.